starknet-io/SNIPs/SNIPS/snip-XXX.md

 Simulate the effects of an asset withdrawal, at the current block.

 MUST return as close to and no fewer than the exact amount of Vault shares that would be burned in a `withdraw` call in the same transaction.
-I.e. `withdraw` should return the same or fewer `shares` as `previewWithdraw` if called in the same transaction.
+I.e. `withdraw` should return the same or fewer `shares` as `preview_withdraw` if called in the same transaction.

 MUST NOT account for withdrawal limits like those returned from maxWithdraw and should always act as though the withdrawal would be accepted, regardless if the user has enough shares, etc.